-The method of study devised by Dr. Martin and used in all of the Socelor teaching has expanded upon the MUSIC(A) model of academic motivation (Jones, 2009) which aims to support:
+The method of study, devised by Dr. Martin, used in all of the Socelor teaching has expanded upon the MUSIC(A) model of academic motivation (Jones, 2009) which aims to support:

 - Maximal engagement and motivation

 - Learning material better than any other method known (learning does not equal memorization)